A guide to exploring STEM Connect in 10 easy steps.

 Select STEM Connect from the Curriculum Packs section of your My DE homepage.
-You can also access STEM Connect from any page using the menu in the upper left corner.
+You can also access STEM Connect from any page using the Global Nav menu in the upper left corner.

 Step 2: Explore Course Resources

 Toggle the Teacher View on and navigate to the STEM Connect Resources drop-down menu.
 Here, access many additional materials to support teaching and learning with STEM Connect.

 NAE Grand Challenges and UN Sustainable Development Goals: Provides background information on the NAE Grand Challenges and UN Sustainable Development Goals that STEM Connect is grounded on.

 Literacy Guides: Connects key literacy skills (ask and answer questions, make predictions, identify cause and effect, etc.) to the STEM Connect Solution Seeker stories.

 National Standard Alignment: STEM Connect was built to align to national standards in multiple disciplines.
 Each unit was benchmarked against frameworks in literacy, math, science, social studies, arts, health education and technology.
 Use the standards alignment document to help with unit sequencing.
 For example, if your school or district usually teaches the water cycle in the spring, you can look for units that align to those science standards using the standards alignment matrix.
 STEM Connect helps reinforce learning in core subjects and provides ways for students to connect ideas and concepts across disciplines.

 Interdisciplinary Unit Alignment: Provides an at-a-glance overview of the 32 interdisciplinary units included in STEM Connect.

 Step 3: Explore a Unit

 Review the available units and corresponding topics from the course-level landing page.
 Select one that supplements your existing curricular goals.

 Step 4: Review the Teacher-Only Resources

 Toggle Teacher View on to gain access to Teacher-Only resources.

-Activity Materials List: This spreadsheet includes all extra materials you will need for hands-on activities and content connections throughout these lessons.
+Activity Materials List: This spreadsheet includes all extra materials you need for hands-on activities and content connections throughout these lessons.